ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-23-ceasefire-trade-brent-crash.md

 ## TRADE IDEAS

+### ▲ BUY AIRLINES (DAL, UAL, LUV): Jet Fuel Relief Rally
+{: .trade-long}
-**BUY — Airlines (DAL, UAL, LUV) — Jet Fuel Relief Rally** Jet fuel is airlines' largest cost after labor.
+Jet fuel is airlines' largest cost after labor.
 A 14% oil crash translates to ~$2–3B annualized fuel savings for the major carriers combined.
 These names are down 15–25% since the war started.
 If ceasefire holds, this is a 20%+ snapback trade.
 DAL is our top pick on best hedging and premium revenue mix.
 *Risk: Ceasefire talks collapse; oil snaps back to $110+; consumer weakens on stagflation.*

+### ▲ HOLD COHR / LITE: Ride the Rebalance, But Don't Chase
+{: .trade-long}
-**HOLD — COHR / LITE — Ride the Rebalance, But Don't Chase** S&P 500 inclusion creates mechanical buying today, but the easy money was made last week (+15%/+12%).
+S&P 500 inclusion creates mechanical buying today, but the easy money was made last week (+15%/+12%).
 Hold existing positions.
 Do not add at the open — let passive flows complete over 1–3 days and buy any post-inclusion dip.
 The NVIDIA partnership and OFC tailwinds are structural.
 *Risk: Post-inclusion selling (classic "buy the rumor, sell the news"); broader tech selloff resumes.*

-**REDUCE — Energy Longs — Take Profits on Half**
+### ▼ REDUCE ENERGY LONGS: Take Profits on Half
+{: .trade-short}
 If you're overweight energy (as we recommended all of last week), take profits on half the position today.
 Oil has dropped $12–16 from Friday's close.
 The supply disruptions are real (Kuwait, Iraq, Fujairah), but the ceasefire signal changes the risk/reward.
 Keep half as a hedge against talks failing.
 *Risk: Ceasefire collapses and oil rips back to $115+; taking profits too early.*

-**BUY — MU — Micron Post-Earnings Dip**
+### ▲ BUY MU: Micron Post-Earnings Dip
+{: .trade-long}
 MU fell 5% after blowout earnings (EPS $12.20 vs $9.31) on classic sell-the-news.
 Now bouncing +2–3% premarket on risk-on.
 The Q3 guide ($33.5B rev, $19.15 EPS, 81% GM) is spectacular.
 Barclays raised to $670.
-Buy the dip — this is the best AI hardware story in the market.
+Buy the dip.
+This is the best AI hardware story in the market.
 *Risk: HBM pricing pressure; DRAM cycle turns; broader tech selloff resumes.*

+### ▼ HEDGE SHORT OIL VIA USO PUTS: Ceasefire Binary
+{: .trade-short}
-**HEDGE — Short Oil via USO Puts — Ceasefire Binary** If you believe ceasefire talks are real (we assign 30–40%), buy USO April puts.
+If you believe ceasefire talks are real (we assign 30–40%), buy USO April puts.
 A deal sends Brent to $85–90 within days.
 The risk/reward on a binary event is asymmetric: ~$15 downside on deal vs ~$5–10 upside on failure (supply constraints cap the rally).
 Defined risk via options.
-*Risk: Talks fail, Hormuz closure, nuclear escalation — oil spikes to $120+.*
+*Risk: Talks fail, Hormuz closure, nuclear escalation, oil spikes to $120+.*

 ---